 Charging Costs to a Sponsored Pre-award or Advance Account

 All costs incurred on an advance or preaward account must meet the same criteria as costs incurred after the award arrives.
-This can at times be difficult to determine since the University may not yet have received the official terms governing the award.
+This can at times be difficult to determine since the University may not yet have received the official terms & conditions governing the award.
 PIs and Departments assume such risks and must pay any costs not ultimately paid by the sponsor.
 Subawards will not be issued on pre-award or advance accounts and cost share accounts cannot be set up.

 Exemption for Certain Continuation Awards

 Federal awards subject to the Federal Research Terms and Conditions, and many non-federal awards typically allow costs to be moved between budget periods in the same competitive segment without agency approval.
-These types of awards do not require pre-award account forms to be filed, but the department remains responsible if a continuation or supplemental award is not issued or does not cover the costs, Pre-award or advance accounts are, however, required for new or renewal awards, since receipt of these types of awards pose a higher risk.
+The department need not file a preaward/advance project request form for this type of award, but the department remains responsible if a continuation or supplemental award is not issued or does not cover the costs, preaward or advance accounts are, however, required for new or renewal awards, since receipt of these types of awards pose a higher risk.
 PIs and department administrators must review their agency’s terms and conditions carefully to determine if agency prior approval is needed.
-Sponsored Projects Administration staff (grant administrators) are available to assist with questions.

 REASON FOR POLICY